The Proposed Changes to CGT and Inheritance Tax for 2024/2025

 Brought Forward Losses

 Those with significant losses carried forward could consider using them now in case the ability to do this is removed.
-However, the ability to carry forward losses could become even more valuable if the proposed changes are made.
+However, be warned, the ability to carry forward losses could become even more valuable if proposed changes such as increasing CGT rates are made.

 Consider Investment Bonds